ananace/matrix-releasetracker/README.md

 The tracked repositories can be configured in multiple ways.

 ### Bot-command
-Open a conversation with the bot and type `!github <username>`.
+Send the message `!github <username>` to the bot.
 This would track all repositories starred by the defined user.

 ### State event
 A more fine-grained approach is to save the tracked entities in the room state of a room you share with the bot.
-Send a state event (e.g. via Element with `\devtools`) containing all the things you want to track.
+Send a state event (e.g. via Element with `/devtools`) containing all the things you want to track.
 These can be easily updated with another state event.

 Example state event for advanced tracking;